openebs-archive/openebs-docs/docs/kb.md

 **Degraded:** Minimum 51% of replicas are connected and some of these replicas are in  degraded state, then volume will be running as degraded state and IOs are operational in this state.

-**Offline:** When number.of replicas which is equal to Consistency Factor are not yet connected to the target due to network issues or some other reasons In this case, volume is not ready to perform IOs.
+**Offline:** When number of replicas which is equal to Consistency Factor are not yet connected to the target due to network issues or some other reasons In this case, volume is not ready to perform IOs.

 For getting the number of replicas connected to the target pod of the cStor volume, use following command: